THE FREE ENTERPRISE ECONOMIC SYSTEM

 They manipulate their currency to keep the price of everything they make very low so that the factories will stay there.
 That is not capitalism.

 Environmentally, the nation is a filthy, disgusting mess that would never be allowed in America or Europe.
-They would be sued out of business immediately for this in capitalist nations where one can sue for damages that a company causes.
+They would be sued out of business immediately for this in a free enterprise nation where one can sue for damages that a company causes.
+This is not permitted in communist China.
 No, China is not capitalist!